aaronjamesyoung/ajy-digitalgarden/src/site/notes/MYOG Fastpack.md

 ## Specs and Performance

 * **Materials** - Blue is Robic Nylon 100D from Ripstop By The Roll.
 Black side pockets are Hex 70, also from RBTR.
 The white mesh is a utility mesh from Joann's.
-Stretchy vest strap pockets are power mesh from Joann's, and the back pocket is a net mesh also from Joann's.
+Stretchy vest strap pockets are power mesh (doubled up) from Joann's, and the back pocket is a cargo net mesh also from Joann's.
 * **Weight** - As built, this pack weighs 14.4 oz.
 * **Capacity** - 30L-plus is a very rough estimate.
 * **Carry** - The pack carries nicely.
-When filled it doesn't particularly bounce even at a jog.
+When filled (but not overloaded) it doesn't particularly bounce even at a jog.
 The shoulder straps are padded over the top, so they don't dig into my trapezius muscles.

 ## Notable Features